 Subject to the provisions of our Amended and Restated 2014 Plan, the administrator has the power to administer the Amended and Restated 2014 Plan, including the power to determine the eligible persons to whom awards may be granted and the terms and conditions of each award, such as the number of Common Shares to be covered by the award, the vesting conditions that apply to the award, and the award's exercise price.
-The administrator also has the power to approve the forms of award agreements for use under the Amended and Restated 2014 Plan, to modify or amend awards, to allow a participant to defer the receipt of the payment of cash or the delivery of shares that would otherwise be due to such participant under an award, to interpret the terms of the Amended and Restated 2014 Plan, including creating sub-plans.
+The administrator also has the power to approve the forms of award agreements for use under the Amended and Restated 2014 Plan, to modify or amend awards, to allow a participant to defer the receipt of the payment of cash or the delivery of shares that would otherwise be due to such participant under an award, to interpret the terms of the Amended and Restated 2014 Plan and awards granted under it, and to create, amend and revoke rules relating to the Amended and Restated 2014 Plan, including creating sub-plans.
 The administrator has the power to make all other determinations deemed necessary or advisable for administering the Amended and Restated 2014 Plan, and the administrator's interpretations and determinations will be conclusive and binding on us and all other affected persons.